enasequence/read_docs/cli_09.md

 Once the genome assembly has been submitted an analysis (ERZ) accession number is immediately assigned and returned to the submitter by the Webin command line submission interface.

-The purpose of the ERZ accession number is for the submitter to be able to refer to their submission within the Webin submission service and, in the case of primary and binned assemblies, access their data in the browser.
+The purpose of the ERZ accession number is for the submitter to be able to refer to their submission within the Webin submission service, this accession remains private.

-For metagenome assemblies, long term stable accession numbers that can be used in publications are:
+For Environmental Single-cell Amplified Genome assemblies, long term stable accession numbers that can be used in publications are:

 - Study accession (PRJ) assigned at time of study registration.
 - Sample accession (SAM) assigned at time of sample registration.